MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-indepth.md

 ### Synchronize an on-premises Active Directory with Azure Active Directory

-You want each of your local Active Directory accounts to match an Azure AD account, because the UPN for both accounts must be the same.
+You want each of your on-premises Active Directory accounts to match an Azure AD account, because the UPN for both accounts must be the same.

 The cloud services know only about accounts within Azure AD.
-It doesn’t matter if you add an account in your local Active Directory.
+It doesn’t matter if you add an account in your on-premises Active Directory.
 If the account doesn’t exist in Azure AD, it can't be used.

-There are different ways to match your local Active Directory accounts with Azure AD.
+There are different ways to match your on-premises Active Directory accounts with Azure AD.

 * Add accounts manually to Azure AD.

     Create an account on the Azure portal or within the Microsoft 365 admin center.
-Make sure the account name matches the UPN of the local Active Directory account.
+Make sure the account name matches the UPN of the on-premises Active Directory account.

 * Use the [Azure Active Directory Connect](/azure/active-directory/hybrid/how-to-connect-sync-whatis) tool to synchronize local accounts to your Azure AD tenant.